Displee/cs2-editor/README.md

 # Displee's CS2 editor
 This is an attempt in creating a simple editor for Vincent's CS2 compiler/decompiler.
+There is also support for viewing the assembly of the script.

 ## Hotkeys
 These keys are currently handled by the program: